The Certification Course and all official written documentation and correspondence for CPS certification are in English.

 - earn passing grades for three sets of tests:

 - written quizzes;

-- a checkup event.
+- hands-on skills assessments, including a checkup event.

 Before registering for the course, please be confident that you can meet all the course requirements: